azadisaryev/iSamsUtilities/index.md

+---
+---
 ![Available in the Chrome Web Store](https://developer.chrome.com/webstore/images/ChromeWebStore_BadgeWBorder_v2_206x58.png)

 ![iSamsMBP](static/isamsmbp-webpage-banner-1.png)

-**iSams MarkBook Paster** (iSamsMBP) is a Google Chrome extension that enables pasting grades into an iSams Mark Book from Google Steets, Excel or similar source.
+**GradesPaster for iSams Mark Book** is a Google Chrome extension that enables pasting grades into an iSams Mark Book from Google Steets, Excel or similar source.

-When I had to start using Mark Books in iSams to enter grades for student reports, I discovered that there was no built-in functionality to paste grades from another source!
-With number of individual grades I had to input exceeding several thousand, I did not feel like spending endless hours clicking on individual mark book cells and selecting the grade, so I wrote this Google Chrome extension instead.
-Now you too can easily paste grades into iSams Mark Book!
+I created GradesPaster extension after I had to start using Mark Books in iSams and discovered there was no built-in copy-paste functionality.
+The idea of having to click thousands of times to enter all the grades for reports did not sit well with me, so I made this extension.
+Hope it makes your life as a teacher a little easier, too!

+The extension loads automatically (can be turned off on the Options page - see below) on iSams Mark Book pages when in 'editing' mode.
+Currently it only lets you paste one column of grades at a time.
+On the very first paste, Google Chrome will prompt you to 'allow isams.cloud website to access your clipboard' - make sure to click "Allow", or you won't be able to paste grades!

 ### Features